qtnc/swan/docs/embedding.md

 To register a constructor, use *`registerConstructor<T, A...>()`*, where *T* is your C++ class, and *A...* constructor arguments.
 In fact, this registers a *constructor* method passing the right parameters.

+Alternatively, if your objects are created by a factory rather than a constructor, you can register a static method *`()`*.
+This will replace the original default way of handling calls to `ClassName()` by your function.

 To register a destructor, use *`registerDestructor<T>()`*, where *T* is your C++ class.
 You are recommanded to do it even if the class has no explicit destructor.
 The destructor will be called upon garbage collection of the object.